Ol' Buffalo Beeswax Page

 Once the wax has melted, some of the debris will float on top of the wax; some of the debris will be at the boundary between the water and the wax; and some debris will settle to the bottom of the water.
 Skim off the debris that floats on top of the wax, then let the wax cool slowly.
 Once it has solidified, you can remove the wax cake from the pot.
 You'll find that there will be a layer of debris on the bottom of the cake that will need to be scrapped off.
 You'll lose some wax in this debris-scraping process, but what is left will be ready to use as bullet lube, candles, bowstring wax, etc. If you've used my wax-directly-in-the-water method, you'll find this scrapping step quite a bit easier and with less wasted wax than with the double-boiler method.
 The wax-soaked debris makes a good fire-starter or material for the compost pile.
 The dirty water is even good for the lawn or garden (after it cools, of course).

 Here's a labor-saving variation of the wax-directly-in-the-water method: Put your combs and cappings in a suitably sized bag of coarse material such as burlap.
 Add a brick or rock so you can keep the entire bag submerged below the water level.
 When you heat the water, the wax will melt and flow through the bag while the debris is trapped inside.
 The clean wax will float to the top -- and no skimming required!
 When you you've rendered all the wax, cool the pot slowly until the wax solidifies.
 It will likely need no further cleaning.
 However, don't squeeze or poke the bag in an effort to coax more wax out of the bag -- this will only dislodge debris particles which will contaminate your carefully cleaned wax.
+The bag can be cut up and used as smoker fuel or to start your fireplace.

 Click here to support this website with a voluntary $2 donation.
 Even better: Skip this donation and buy something you need from one of my advertisers.
 They're companies I trust for service, quality, and price.